Security Awareness and Training

 SDSU is holding its first Virtual Cyber Scavenger Hunt, open to all SDSU faculty, staff, and students.
 There are 10 questions and one bonus question to solve.
 All participants will be eliglble to win a prize.

 - Submissions will be accepted for consideration in the drawings between October 1 through October 29.

 - Only one submission per person.

 ITSO would like to thank all those who participated in the inaugural SDSU Virtual Cyber Scavenger Hunt.
 ITSO will be reaching out to the winners the second week of November.
 The answer key is provided below.

 The SDSU Virtual Cyber Scavenger Hunt will return as part of 2022 Cybersecurity Awareness Month next fall.
 Stay tuned.

 The line between our online and offline lives is indistinguishable.
 Share your cybersecurity

 thoughts and experiences with your fellow SDSU community members.
 In six words or less, describe what cybersecurity means to you.

 Provide only the information you wish to submit.
-Please note that by completing this form you consent to the publication of your Cybersecurity Card on our Cybersecurity Wall and in other media projects related to the Cyber in Six Campaign.
+Please note that you have the choice to provide your consent to the publication of your Cybersecurity Card on our Cybersecurity Wall and in other media projects related to the Cyber in Six Campaign.
 If selected, responses will be posted on the Cybersecurity Wall.
-If you wish to remain anonymous, please indicate your preference below.
-We will not publish your name or email address under any circumstances without your consent.
+If you wish to remain anonymous, please indicate your preference in the Cyber in Six form We will not publish your name or email address under any circumstances without your consent.

 Need to spice up your Zoom meetings?
 Download a cybersecurity-themed Zoom virtual background.